Snake River Salmon Recovery Board

 – Justin Dixon, County Commissioner

-– Roland Schirman, Board Vice-Chair and Citizen Member
+– Roland Schirman, Board Chair and Citizen Member

 Roland Schirman was appointed as Columbia county member to the SRSR Board in 2008.
 His formal training was obtained at Oregon State University and U of Wisconsin with emphasis in the area of agronomy/weed science.
 In his professional career Roland was employed by Chevron Chemical(1962-65), USDA-ARS(1965-79) and WSU Extension(1979-2005).
 A major emphasis of his professional work was to help develop sound resource stewardship within the agricultural community.
 Since leaving the Extension payroll he has maintained active involvement with producers in the agricultural industry and continues to serve on various boards and committees related to resource management.